dimko1/algs/README.md

 algs
 ====

-Just a repo, for algorithm investigations
+Working repo for saving investigations on algorithms.